Seru Epenisa Cakobau: Rise to power

 On 8 December 1852, Cakobau succeeded as Vunivalu of Bau.

 Cakobau, a former cannibal, was converted to Christianity by the missionary James Calvert and renounced cannibalism in 1854.

 Claiming that Bau had suzerainty over the remainder of Fiji, he asserted that he was the King of Fiji.
-However, Cakobau's claim was not accepted by other chiefs, who regarded him, at best, as the first among equals.
+However, Cakobau's claim was not accepted by other chiefs, who regarded him, at best, as first among equals.
 Cakobau consequently engaged in constant warfare for almost nineteen years to unify the islands under his authority.

 The last, brief rebellion of chiefs against Cakobau's rule culminated in the Battle of Kaba (a village in Bau Tikina, next to Bau Island).
 Cakobau crushed the rebellion with the aid of the King of Tonga.
 Having converted to Christianity, on the battlefield he pardoned all the captives; in accordance with pagan Fijian customs, the defeated men would have been ceremonially humiliated, killed and eaten.

 On 8 May 1865, a Confederacy of Independent Kingdoms of Viti was established (comprising Bau, Bua, Cakaudrove, Lakeba, Macuata, Naduri), with Cakobau as Chairman of the General Assembly.
 Two years later, however, the confederacy split into the Kingdom of Bau and the Confederation of Lau (comprising Bua, Cakaudrove, Lau), with Cakobau assuming kingship of the former.

 Supported by foreign settlers, he finally succeeded in creating a united Fijian kingdom in 1871, and established Levuka as his capital.
 He decided to set up a constitutional monarchy, and the first legislative assembly met in November of that year.
 Both the legislature and the Cabinet were dominated by foreigners.
 He gave his war club to Queen Victoria on 10 October 1874 when the Deed of Cession by which the sovereignty of Fiji passed to the British Crown was signed.
 In October 1932, King Cakobau’s war club was presented, on behalf of King George V, for ceremonial use as the Ceremonial mace of the Legislative Council of Fiji.